akonakanchi/javaBootCamp/springFramwork/SpringFramework/reedme.md

     - Identifies the method that will receive callback notification to signal that the instance is in the processes of being removed by container.
     - Typically used to release the resource that it has been holding.
     - After all the logic is done for final clean up on method.
+12. @Entity
+    - When we want to map class with DB table.
+13. @Transactional
+    - For the JPA repo class this annotation is required to do a txn with DB.
+14. @SpringBootApplication
+15.
 14. **Spring Stereotype Annotations**
   - @Component - Generic annotation applicable for any class
       - Base for all Spring Stereotype Annotations